j3ssie/go-auxs/oic/README.md

 ## Open in Chrome
-Open URL with your default browser
+Open URL with your real browser

 ## Install